novotnyradekcz/42-libft/README.md

 # Libft
 The first project of the 42 core curriculum, a library of useful functions.
 Created at 42 Prague in January 2023.
-All funcions (including bonus) passed Moulinette.
+All functions (including bonus) passed Moulinette.

 ## Included functions: